 Mansour El-Kikhia, professor of political science and chair of the Department of Political Science and Geography.
 Areas of specialization include international relations, foreign policies of less developed countries and Middle Eastern politics.
 Ph.D.
 University of California, Santa Barbara.

-Cory Hallam, assistant professor of entrepreneurship, director of the Center for Innovation and Technology Entrepreneurship and associate vice president of UTSA commercialization & innovation office.
+Cory Hallam, associate professor of entrepreneurship, director of the Center for Innovation and Technology Entrepreneurship and associate vice president of UTSA commercialization & innovation office.
 Current research efforts focus on technology entrepreneurship and commercialization, entrepreneurial intent, technology commercialization policy, lean enterprise transformation and renewable energy technology policy.
 Ph.D.
 Massachusetts Institute of Technology.

 Mathias Hofferberth, assistant professor of political science.
 Research interests include private actors in international relations, global governance and globalization and theories of international relations.
 Ph.D.
 Goethe-University Frankfurt.